-This will resample losslessly-compressed images to contain 80 percent of the original pixels.
+This will resample losslessly-compressed images to be 80 percent of the original width and height.
 By default, there will be no interpolation.
 To use interpolation, which may result in slightly larger data, add -resample-interpolate.
 To use a DPI target instead, use -lossless-resample-dpi instead: